 Cambridge Medicine Acceptance Rate

-Medicine is one of the most popular degrees in the UK and is Cambridge’s third most popular course on offer.
+Medicine is one of the most popular degrees in the UK, but is only Cambridge’s fifth most popular course on offer (it was third in 2023).
 Medicine is infamously competitive due to the high standards of UK medical schools, but is Cambridge even more difficult to get into?

 Were you surprised to see any of these subjects at the top?
 While these subjects have a lot of applicants to compete with, they clearly aren’t impossible to get a place on (although some are harder than others).
 However, are these the most competitive courses Cambridge has to offer?
 Let’s explore the rest of their selection to see if there are any subjects that are easier or harder to get into.